AlbertoBarrago/sentinel/README.md

 # Sentinel SAR Analysis Tool

-A Python tool for fetching and analyzing Synthetic Aperture Radar (SAR) data from multiple sources including Copernicus Sentinel-1 and COSMO-SkyMed satellites.
+A Python tool for fetching and analyzing Synthetic Aperture Radar (SAR) data from Copernicus Sentinel-1.
 This tool allows for data acquisition based on coordinates, processing the imagery, and applying signal processing techniques to detect subsurface anomalies.

 ## Features

 - Fetch SAR data from Copernicus Open Access Hub or Copernicus Data Space Ecosystem
-- Support for COSMO-SkyMed satellite data

 - Define areas of interest using geographic coordinates
 - Download and process SAR imagery
 - Apply preprocessing techniques including speckle filtering